-If you’ve read my blog for long you know I’m a big fan of hands on learning.
-If there’s a way to make something hands on learning, I’m going to try my best to do it.
+If you’ve read my blog for long you know I’m a big fan of hands-on learning.
+If there’s a way to make something hands-on learning, I’m going to try my best to do it.
 Sometimes this works out, sometimes it doesn’t.
-I wanted to walk you through my favorite hands on learning supplies that we use over and over again.
+I wanted to walk you through my favorite hands-on learning supplies that we use over and over again in our homeschool life.

 These are ones we use almost every week, and they are rarely put away

 As you can see from the video, we use Legos A LOT.
 Partially because my boys have received them for many different Christmas and birthday presents, and I had a lot growing up.
 Also because Legos are versatile.
 They can be used in many different ways for hands-on learning.